Junia (New Testament person): Patristic reception

+Recent scholarship and reception

+More recently, developing considerations made by Bauckham and Jewett on Paul describing Junia as being a follower of Christ before him, and raising further discussion on Paul's views on apostolic legitimacy, Yii-Jan Lin has additionally argued for Junia's apostolic status.
 Paul further describes Junia as having been a member of the early Christian community prior to him and as having been one of his compatriots.

 Beth Allison Barr discusses the Junia dispute in her book The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth (2021).
 She quotes Beverly Roberts Gaventa and concludes "Junia became Junias because modern Christians assumed that only a man could be an apostle".
 Christine Schenk CSJ discusses the matter in her book Crispina and Her Sisters: Women and Authority in Early Christianity.